Endava/cats/README.md

 ## Split by Fuzzer Type
 You can use various arguments like `--fuzers=XXX` or `-skipFuzzer=XXX` to either include or exclude specific `Fuzzers`.
-For example, you can run all `Fuzzers` except for the `Control Chars` and `Whitespaces` ones like this: `--skipFuzzers=ControlChars,Whitesspaces`.
+For example, you can run all `Fuzzers` except for the `ControlChars` and `Whitespaces` ones like this: `--skipFuzzers=ControlChars,Whitesspaces`.
 This will skip all Fuzzers containing these strings in their name.
 After, you can create an additional run only with these `Fuzzers`: `--fuzzers=ControlChars,Whitespaces`.